tgbot-collection/ytdlbot/README.md

 * Each user is limited to 10 free downloads per 24-hour period
 * Maximum of three subscriptions allowed for YouTube channels.
+* Files bigger than 2 GiB will require at least 1 download token.

-If you need more downloads, you can purchase additional tokens.
-Additionally, you have the option of deploying your own bot.
-See below instructions.
+If you need more downloads, you can buy download tokens.

 # Features